The Door into Summer: Reception

+In 2019, James Nicoll described it as "an evergreen novel in the sense that it somehow manages to be even more problematic every time I reread it", and noted that a major component of the plot is "middle aged man grooming a tween"; Nicoll did, however, concede that "[Heinlein] gets the future wrong but does so entertainingly.
+Some of his robot and gadget ideas are interesting."

+Adaptations

+CREDEUS Inc. adapted the novel into the feature film 夏への扉 キミのいる未来へ (The Door into Summer), which was directed by Takahiro Miki and released on February 19, 2021.
+It closely follows the original plot, with the setting changed from the United States in 1970 and 2000 to Japan in 1995 and 2025.

 In popular culture

 In 1967, the American rock group The Monkees, recorded the song "The Door into Summer" for their album Pisces, Aquarius, Capricorn & Jones Ltd. The song was written by Chip Douglas and Bill Martin and performed by Michael Nesmith (lead vocals) and Micky Dolenz (back-up vocals).
 In a livestream interview in 2020, Nesmith directly attributes the inspiration for the song to the story about Heinlein's cat looking for the "Door into Summer".
 The song is about longing and regret for a life based primarily on the accumulation of material things.
 Other than the title, the song has little to do with the story told in the novel.